mortinger91/mortinger91/README.md

 ## About me

-I'm a Software Developer with 4 years of work experience interested in Software Architecture and Engineering, 3D Graphics and the Blockchain technology.
+I'm a Software Developer with 4+ years of work experience passionate about Software Architecture, 3D Graphics and Blockchain.

-I like Linux, Open source software and experimenting with new technologies and devices.
+I enjoy using Linux, Open source (and Free) software, tinker with IoT devices and widen my knowledge about Cybersecurity exploits, binary decompilation, emulators, Game engines, graphic libraries and much more.

-I’m currently learning OpenGL and Game engine development
+I’m currently learning Rust and OpenGL.

 ## Tech stack

-✏️ Languages: C++, C, C#, Python
+✏️ Languages: C++, C, C#, Python, PHP, Javascript

 🎮 Game engines: UE4